SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 *****
 <br><i>I know I have entered the realm of fantasy because here, and now, I can see.</i>

 <i>My hands draw to my face and though it is all fake, unreal, I feel something estranged to me, and yet, intimately familiar.
 I have cheeks and... a chin.
 A nose.
 Eyes.
-My hair is drawn back on my skull, but it is there too.
+My hair is drawn back upon my skull, but it is there too.
 All of it, as it once was.</i>

-<i>I was beautiful again.</i>
+<i>I am beautiful again.</i>

 <i>I push my hands into my skin, testing my senses.
 This must be long ago, I realize.
 Long, long ago.
 I am warm to the touch and I can feel blood in my cheeks, not... <u>on</u> them.</i>